 Studies showed that reducing the cabin altitude to 6,000 feet dramatically reduced the level of fatigue passengers experienced.
 Interestingly, lowering the altitude further provided almost no additional benefit, according to Boeing.

-Because it’s stronger, the fuselage can also accommodate larger windows.
-Although passengers clearly preferred larger windows, they caused engineering challenges.
+Because of its added strength, the fuselage can also accommodate larger windows.
+Although passengers have clearly preferred larger windows for some time, they caused engineering challenges.
 The loads the airplane structure must carry are more easily handled when a fuselage has fewer, or smaller, cutouts for doors and windows.
 With its stronger fuselage, the 787 can manage the loads despite the larger cutouts.

 With a maximum takeoff weight (MTOW) of 500,000 pounds, the 787 falls into the International Civil Aviation Organization (ICAO) classification of a “heavy” jet (anything over 300,000 pounds MTOW), but it’s still considerably lighter than a 777-300ER, which has a MTOW of 774,600 pounds, a 747-8 freighter, with a MTOW of 975,000 pounds, or the massive Airbus A-380-800.
 With a MTOW of 1,254,000 pounds, the A-380 has its own designation of “super.”

 The aircraft’s comparatively lighter weight and use of engines that are among the most powerful manufactured today allow the Dreamliner to achieve Mach 0.85 (85 percent of the speed of sound), the same top speed as the 777.
 Most other commercial jetliners top out at Mach 0.8.
 Despite that, the engines are fuel-efficient, and the plane uses 20 percent less fuel than any other airplane of its size, according to Boeing data.

 The speed of sound, by the way, varies depending almost entirely on the temperature of the air.
 The colder the air, the denser it is and the slower sound travels.
 To determine the speed of sound in knots, obtain the absolute temperature in degrees Kelvin (Celsius + 273°), obtain the square root of that number, then multiply by 38.94.
 To obtain miles per hour, multiply by 45.
 But I digress.